 This is simply the starting point– getting the communication ball rolling.

 Realistically, this is the easy part.
-The real difficulty comes when your child’s friends are considering homosexuality.
+The real difficulty comes when your child’s friends are considering a homosexual lifestyle.
 Or when their teacher is pushing the LGBT agenda.
 Or when you’re invited to a gay wedding.
 Or when you are ostracized for holding to biblical teaching.
-And these types of challenges are likely just around the corner.
+And these types of challenges are just around the corner.
 Simply put, if we want to be prepared then we can’t be ignoring the reality now.

 We should be teaching our children to be actively aware, biblically prepared, and prayerfully ready to not only know the truth, but be willing to stand with it.
 And sometimes that starts by simply not staying silent when you walk by a rainbow.